lily-liang12/Reference_Proteome_Manager/README.md

 This program was written using Python v.3.6.2.
 It has been tested with Windows 7, Windows 10, and macOS 10.12.6.
 The dependent files are "fasta_lib_Py3.py", "reverse_fasta.py", and "all_contams_fixed.fasta"
-which are required in order for "reference_proteome_manager_UniProt.py" to run will all features.
+which are required in order for "reference_proteome_manager_UniProt.py" to run with all features.
+Many program features will work without a contaminants FASTA file.
+A different contaninants FASTA file can be used provided the name is kept as "all_contams_fixed.fasta".
 ### Installing
 Click [here](https://www.python.org/downloads/release/python-362/) to download Python 3.6.2